Aurora (Sleeping Beauty): International versions

-When Sleeping Beauty was released in 1959, a dubbing process was started which, in the space of one year, brought the movie to number 10 dubbings by 1960.
-Along the years, Disney's expanded its market to new countries, having the movie dubbed into a constantly growing number of dubbings, as well as a starting massive re-dubbing process which regarded many of the oldest dubbings.
+When Sleeping Beauty was released in 1959, a dubbing process was started which, in the space of one year, brought the film to number 10 dubbings by 1960.
+Along the years, Disney's expanded its market to new countries, having the film dubbed into a constantly growing number of dubbings, as well as a starting massive re-dubbing process which regarded many of the oldest dubbings.
 To this date, only five of the 10 dubbings initially released are still in use and were never redubbed.
-To this date, the animated movie numbers a total of 34 dubbings currently in use in as many languages, and 9 more versions which were later substituted by newer dubbings.
+To this date, the animated film numbers a total of 34 dubbings currently in use in as many languages, and 9 more versions which were later substituted by newer dubbings.

 Originally, in the Danish and the first Latin American Spanish dubbings, Aurora's speaking voices, Ellen Winther and Estrellita Díaz respectively, were meant to sing the princess' songs as well.
 But while Winther was replaced by Inge Stauss because the Danish directors thought that her voice didn't suit Aurora's singing well enough, Díaz didn't get to sing because she died short after having recorded her spoken lines, without having recorded the songs.